testsigmahq/testsigma-docs/src/pages/docs/integrations/product-management/clickup.md

 ---
 title: "Integrate Testsigma with Clickup"
-metadecs: "How to integrate Testsigma with Clickup for real-time bug reporting during Test Runs | Push bugs directly from Testsigma to your Clickup project"
+metadecs: "Learn how to integrate Testsigma with Clickup for real-time bug reporting during Test Runs | Push bugs directly from Testsigma to your Clickup project"
 order: 16.55
 page_id: "Clickup"
 warning: false